 All 3 and 4 year olds in England can currently receive 570 hours of free education or childcare per year.
 This is around 15 hours a week.
 Some working parents in England may be able to claim 30 hours a week of free childcare if certain conditions are met.
 Some 2 year olds from low income families are also eligible.
 You cannot claim the childcare element of UC to cover any free childcare.
 When your child starts getting free childcare, you must tell DWP about the change in the childcare costs you pay.
 See our free childcare page for more information.

 You may qualify for other forms of childcare support such as the childcare grant if you study.
 Often the rules of these schemes say you cannot claim help if you are already claiming help through the childcare element of UC.
 It is important that you check the rules carefully if you are considering claiming other childcare support at the same time as the childcare element.

-From 28 April 2017, the Government will be rolling out a new scheme called tax-free childcare.
-Under the scheme, you must open a childcare account and for each 80p you pay in the Government will pay 20p up to a maximum of £2000 per child per year (up to £4000 for disabled children).
-However, you cannot claim UC and tax-free childcare at the same time.
-If you claim tax-free childcare, your UC claim will end automatically.
+Tax-Free Childcare (TFC) was introduced in April 2017 and the gradual roll-out was completed in February 2018 meaning that anyone who meets the qualifying conditions can now use the scheme.
+Under TFC, you must open a childcare account and for each 80p you pay in the Government will pay 20p up to a maximum of £2000 per child per year (£4000 per disabled child per year).
+However, you cannot claim universal credit and tax-free childcare at the same time.
+Your UC claim may be stopped if you make a claim for TFC.

-Some people will be better off claiming tax-free childcare than UC, while others will be better off claiming UC and not claiming tax-free childcare.
-As we find out more about the tax-free childcare roll-out we will develop further guidance on things you should think about when deciding.
+Some people will be better off claiming tax-free childcare than universal credit, while others will be better off claiming universal credit and not claiming tax-free childcare.
+This assumes you are in an area where you must claim UC instead of tax credits.
+You can find out more on our TFC page.